ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/using-analyzers.markdown

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dog]   [bob@hotmail.com]   [123432]`

-* **StopAnalyzer** will work similarly, but will not perform light stemming, and will only tokenize on white space:
+* **StopAnalyzer** will work similarly, but will not perform light stemming and will only tokenize on white space:

     `[quick]   [brown]   [fox]   [jumped]   [over]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`

-* **SimpleAnalyzer**, on the other hand, will tokenize on all non-alpha characters, and will make all the tokens lowercase:
+* **SimpleAnalyzer** will tokenize on all non-alpha characters and will make all the tokens lowercase:

     `[the]   [quick]   [brown]   [fox]   [jumped]   [over]   [the]   [lazy]   [dogs]   [bob]   [hotmail]   [com]`